 However, Hort Innovation conducted research in 2017 into the reputed under-reporting of statistical data by ABS and other industry data collections including greenlife business sectors, specifically in nurseries and gardens.
 The report concluded that the value of and statistics in this sector have been consistently under-reported.

-2 IBISWorld Industry Report A0200: Aquaculture in Australia (August 2018), p.29 17 Australian Bureau of Statistics, 2017, 8165.0 - Counts of Australian Businesses, including Entries and Exits, Jun 2013 to Jun 2017: Businesses by Main State by Industry Class by Employment Size Ranges, June 2016 and June 2017.
+&lt;sup>2 Australian Bureau of Statistics, 2017, 8165.0 - Counts of Australian Businesses, including Entries and Exits, Jun 2013 to Jun 2017: Businesses by Main State by Industry Class by Employment Size Ranges, June 2016 and June 2017.